hcadavid/ROSAdapter4Plexil/README.md

 This adapter allows controlling a ROS (Robot Operating System) compliant using PLEXIL, a NASA open-source language and interpreter for defining and executing plans for automation.

+The following shows a ROS-compliant (simulated in Gazebo) rover executing the pure-pursuit control algorithm defined in PLEXIL.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/f9hUsUrMjA8/0.jpg)](https://www.youtube.com/watch?v=f9hUsUrMjA8)